Alkrick/Alkrick.github.io/_pages/about.md

 ---
 Hi!
 I am Mohamed, a passionate robotics engineer.
 I am driven by my endless curiosity for exploring new topics and advancing robotics.
 My research interests include motion control, perception and machine learning.

 I completed my master's degree at the Beijing Institute of Technology, advised by Prof. Qing Shi where I worked on motion control and perception for the biomimetic robot rat-like robot SMuRo.
-I am currently working as a Motion Control Engineer at Xiaomi's Robotics Department, where I am on quadrupedal legged locomotion and loco-manipulation using learning-based methods.
+I am currently employed as a Motion Control Engineer at Xiaomi's Robotics Department, where I am working on quadrupedal legged locomotion and loco-manipulation using learning-based methods.